yash6810/data-science-projects/Finance Project/Readme.md

 ## 📚 Learning Outcomes

-By completing this project, you will gain practical experience with:
+By completing this project, I was able to gain practical experience with:
 - Real-world **time series stock data**
 - Working with **multi-level indexed DataFrames**
 - Advanced **pandas** operations like `xs()`, `pct_change()`, `rolling()`